Plantar Fasciitis (Policeman’s Heel)

 If you are experiencing these symptoms, you may have plantar fasciitis.
 Schedule an appointment with a Resurgens Foot and Ankle doctor to learn more.

 During your initial consultation, your Resurgens physician will examine your foot and ask you some questions about the history of your foot pain.
-These inquiries will help them discover the nature of your condition.
+These inquiries will help them discover the nature of your condition and determine if you need treatment for plantar fasciitis.

 Every condition is different, and proper treatment requires extensive assessment.
 On your first visit to Resurgens Foot and Ankle Center, you may need diagnostic screening.
 These diagnostic screenings help your doctor customize a treatment plan for your condition.